-The rights related to automated decision making and profiling.
-The GDPR provides safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.
+The UK-GDPR provides safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.

 How We Store Data

 Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal information are kept secure when not in use.
 We carry out visual audits and regularly improve our practices.